• Home

 Eren Alptekin

-MIXED MEDIA
+MIXED MEDIA (acrylic & gel)

-Booth
+Booth A3

-Eren has been an exhibitor at Laguna Art-A-Fair since 2015 and is a member of Los Angeles Art Association.
-Currently, she is represented by several galleries in Los Angeles and her work can additionally be viewed at her studios in Newport Beach and Santa Ana, California.
+Eren is a member of Los Angeles Art Association.
+Her work can be viewed at several galleries in Los Angeles, her website, and at her studio in Newport Beach, California.

 ErenAlptekin-W2.jpg